nise/theresienstadt-explained/server-setup.md

 * `sudo chmod a+x /usr/sbin/certbot-auto`
 * `sudo certbot-auto --nginx -d theresienstadt-film.net  -d www.theresienstadt-film.net`
 * TODO: add to cromntab: `0 2 * * * sudo /usr/sbin/certbot-auto -q renew`
-* I had solv this issue first: https://github.com/certbot/certbot/issues/2883
+* I had to solve this issue first: https://github.com/certbot/certbot/issues/2883
-*

-sudo ufw enable
+* TODO configure ufw: `sudo ufw enable`

+/etc/letsencrypt/live/theresienstadt-film.net/fullchain.pem
+   Your key file has been saved at:
+   /etc/letsencrypt/live/theresienstadt-film.net/privkey.pem
+   Your cert will expire on 2020-03-11.
+To obtain a new or tweaked version of this certificate in the future, simply run certbot-auto again with the "certonly" option.
+To non-interactively renew *all* of your certificates, run "certbot-auto renew"
+ - Your account credentials have been saved in your Certbot configuration directory at /etc/letsencrypt.
+You should make a secure backup of this folder now.
+This configuration directory will also contain certificates and private keys obtained by Certbot so making regular backups of this folder is ideal.